tinygo-org/tinygo-site/content/microcontrollers/esp32-coreboard-v2.md

 ---
-title: "ESP32"
+title: "ESP32 - Core board"
 weight: 3
 ---

-The [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32) is a powerful chip that is used on many different development boards.
-It includes a built-in radio that can be used for WiFi or Bluetooth wireless connections.
+The esp32-coreboard-v2 is a development board based on the [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32) a powerful chip that is used on many different board mostly because of the built-in radio that can be used for WiFi or Bluetooth wireless connections.

 ## Interfaces